 “Green Man is a very ancient story.
 We don’t really know exactly what the origins of him are,” Tiemann says.
 He is often affiliated with natural vegetation deities, whose mythology can be traced to Europe, Mesopotamia and ancient Egypt.

 Green men can often be found carved into wood or stone in medieval churches and cathedrals.
 It’s possible he was included as a way to traverse religions, as Christianity began to replace paganism.

 Tiemann recalls discovering Green Man in her travels years ago.
 “Where he first really jumped out to me was in Europe, when you would go to a medieval town and there would be a lot of old stone work.
 You’d see his face, maybe in a cathedral, and there were similar faces here and there.”

 “I think we’re really turning a corner in our understanding now of what it is to be real partners in creation, with the other plants and animals,” says Tiemann, who herself feels a strong connection to nature, and enjoys daily walks with her dog, Cora.

 Green Man will soon watch over all who pass through Cedar Park- a reminder of our kinship to nature and all living things.

 Tiemann says she’s “looking for ways to have another community mosaic project along the glorious new bikeway on the Malden River and can see it drawing more interest to the path.”

-Lisa Tiemann will be featured in an upcoming episode of MATV’s Culture Matters podcast (link provided when available).
-She will be speaking with Ose Schwab and Amanda Hurley- so tune in to dive deep into Tiemann as an artist and uncover the healing aspects of nature and art!
+Lisa Tiemann was also featured in our most recent episode of MATV’s Culture Matters podcast.
+She spoke with Ose Schwab and Amanda Hurley – so tune in to dive deep into Tiemann as an artist and uncover the healing aspects of nature and art!